Conductors: Jules-Étienne Pasdeloup

 |27 March||Fantastique||Ménestrel 20/3, p.
 128; 27/3, p.
 135; 3/4, p.
 143|

 Unless otherwise stated, all the pictures on this page have been scanned from engravings, postcards, journals and other publications in our own collection.
+The modern photos were taken by Michel Austin in May and June 2013.
 All rights of reproduction are reserved.

 Pasdeloup conducted the Septet from Les Troyens at two concerts in the Hôtel de Ville on 27 March and 2 April 1864.